-10 Eligibility Criteria
+10 Eligibility and Decision-Making Criteria

-A qualifying practitioner must meet the following eligibility criteria.
+To participate in the HPN network, practitioners must meet the following eligibility criteria.
 If at any time it is determined that the practitioner does not meet criteria, the Credentialing Department will notify the practitioner of his/her lack of qualifications and terminate the credentialing process.
-A provider may not provide care to enrollees until a final decision is rendered from the Credentialing
+A provider may not provide care to enrollees until a final decision is rendered from the Credentialing Committee.

-Committee.